Ganesh9100/Mask-Detection-YOLO_V3-/README.md

-I have trained the model with 2 class of images , Mask and No_Mask ,Where I ran my model in Google Colab till 1300 iteration which gives me the Highest Accuracy .
+I have trained the model with 2 class of images [ Mask_detected and No_Mask detected] ,Where I ran my model in Google Colab till 1300 iteration which gives me the Highest Accuracy when training with 1100 images .

-Upload the below files to darknet/data directory :
+Upload the below files to darknet/data directory : For training

    train.txt
    obj.names